wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 		- **Verification** VS **Validation**
 			- **Validation** is when we make sure that the actual product against the expected result from the user's perspective.
 It's a dynamic testing.
 It answer the question:
 				- > Are we building the product right?
-			- **Verification** is when we check that the software is free from bugs, te
+			- **Verification** is when we check that the software is free from bugs, technically speaking.